Pedro N. Rivera: Later years

 Rivera was a licensed physician in the states of Louisiana, Mississippi and in the Commonwealth of Puerto Rico.
 After his retirement from the USAF he became the President for Government Services of PKC Corporation, a medical software corporation in Arlington Virginia.
 His final position prior to retirement was as medical director for Health Net Corporation where he was responsible for healthcare for military personnel and their immediate family members in a 23 states region in the Northeast of the United States.
 He was retired in Gloucester, Virginia.
+Pedro N. Rivera, MD, passed away peacefully on May 23, 2023.

 Military decorations and awards

 Among Brigadier General Rivera's military decorations are the following: